Lysautumn/dad-joke-generator/README.md

 - Run `npm run server` in one terminal window
 - Run `npm run client` in the second terminal window, this should open http://localhost:3000/ in your browser.

+## Roadmap

+In the future, features I would like to implement are:

+- CSS styling
+- Change Markov chain configuration to get less nonsensical jokes

 ## Credits

 Thank you to Raymond Camden for his blog post ["Generating Random Cure Song Titles with Markov Chain"](https://www.raymondcamden.com/2018/01/16/generating-random-cure-song-titles), for laughs and titlegen library recommendation.